clementbriens/sr-71/README.md

 - `-j` for JSON output of vulnerablities and domain data.
 Default is false.
 - `-q` for quiet mode, supresses output.
 Default is false.
 - `-t` for adjusting request timeouts (in seconds).
-Default is 5
+Default is 5.

-HTML reports, datasets and plots are generated in the `reports` folder.
+HTML reports, datasets and plots are saved in the `reports` folder.

 ## Links